 - The Food and Wine Festival runs July- November Review for 2022

-What Do I need to know before heading to Epcot with Food Allergies
+What you should know about Epcot with Food Allergies

 Before we talk about stuff in the parks, let’s talk about what you should know before you get into the park, especially when we talk about free from eating.